-Rumors Of A ‘Silent Hill’ Reboot On Sony’s PS5 Are ‘Credible’, Gaming Insider Says
+Rumors Of A ‘Silent Hill’ Reboot On Sony’s PS5 Are ‘Credible,’ Gaming Insider Says

 The long-rumored return of a video game series that helped popularize the survival horror genre in the late 1990s and early 2000s may actually be in the works.
-As relayed by VG247 on Thursday, former Game Informer senior editor and current Kinda Funny host Imran Khan believes that rumors purporting that a reboot of Konami’s iconic series Silent Hill for the PlayStation 5 is in the works are “credible.”
+As relayed by VG247 on Thursday, former Game Informer senior editor and current Kinda Funny host Imran Khan believes that rumors suggesting that a reboot of Konami’s iconic series Silent Hill for the PlayStation 5 is in the works are “credible.”

 Khan offered his analysis of the situation on a recent episode of his podcast, stating that some industry figures who have previously been linked to the intellectual property are currently putting together an unidentified project.
 However, he also expressed doubt regarding Sony spearheading the title’s development, as some have hypothesized.